rubenroo/Chatbot-V1/README.md

 # What the chatbot can do
-The chatbot demonstrates the operation of the techniques mentioned above.
-The following is possible:
+The chatbot demonstrates the techniques mentioned above.
+The following converstation is possible:

 - Open the conversation with: hello or good day
 - Ask for tips in case of sleep problems with: I have sleep problems